Kenny Bernstein: Drag racing career

 In September 2006, Bernstein announced that he would return to racing in the Funny Car division the following season, fielding the Monster Energy Dodge Charger for his own team.
 His return to active competition was not a good one to start, as he failed to qualify for the opening two events in the 2007 season, earning the minimum 10 points each driver gets for making at least one qualifying run.
 Following those events, Bernstein fired his crew chief Ray Alley and replaced him with Jimmy Walsh, former crew chief for Top Fuel driver J.R.
 Todd.

 Bernstein's results gradually improved over the season, but he did not make the inaugural Countdown to the Championship.
 He returned to retirement following the season and hired Tommy Johnson, Jr. to drive the Monster Energy Charger for 2008.
 Bernstein discontinued the team following that season.

 Bernstein is the current president of the Professional Racers Organisation (PRO), a group of NHRA drivers, mechanics, and team owners, which has helped influence safety and prize money.
 In light of the crash that took the life of Eric Medlen, Bernstein has been influential in adjusting safety standards on NHRA race cars and safety restraints.

 In 2008, as a direct result of the death of Funny Car Driver Scott Kalitta, Bernstein, along with help from 14 time Funny Car Champion John Force, six time Top Fuel Champion Tony Schumacher, and NHRA's Track Safety Committee, developed a sensor that monitors the engines of Top Fuel dragsters and Funny Cars.
 Should the engine backfire at any time, the fuel pump will automatically shut off and the parachutes will instantly deploy.
 This measure is intended to reduce or eliminate circumstances that contributed to Kalitta's death.

 After Budweiser stopped sponsoring his team, Bernstein signed Copart Inc. to sponsor Brandon's dragster.
 They were joined by Lucas Oil for 2011.

 On November 15, 2011, two days after the close of the 2011 racing season, Bernstein announced his full retirement from NHRA racing as both driver and team owner.

 Owner

 Bernstein owned King Racing, a NASCAR team that operated from 1986 to 1995.
-At the same he operated the IndyCar team, King Motorsports.
+At the same he operated the Indy car team, King Motorsports.
 Bernstein is the only team owner to record victories in all three categories.
-His team had an amazing performance at the 1988 Indianapolis 500 with Jim Crawford behind the wheel.
+His team raced at the 1988 Indianapolis 500 with Jim Crawford behind the wheel.
 Crawford, still recovering from leg injuries from the previous year, led 8 laps and finished 6th.